 GDP sank throughout Hoover’s term in office and rose throughout Roosevelt’s first two terms, with the exception of the dip in 1937-1938.
 During Roosevelt’s presidency, and well before the war, the economy was recovering.
 Any assessment of the New Deal as a failure at promoting recovery assumes that this improvement could and should have happened faster.
 But this is not a terrifically reasonable supposition.
 As Christina Romer has pointed out, annual rates of economic growth during the New Deal (1937-1938, as always, excepted) averaged 8 percent to 10 percent; “these rates of growth are spectacular, even for an economy pulling out of a severe recession.”
 Something moving at a spectacular rate and in the right direction that nevertheless takes almost a decade to get where it’s going has a long way to go.
 In homelier terms, imagine you want to drive from New York to San Francisco.
 You might make good time—you might even, though of course one would not recommend it, exceed the speed limit as you barrel along Interstate 80.
 And you might feel after two days that you had been driving a long time—but you still wouldn’t be there, even though you’d been making good time and heading in the right direction: San Francisco is far away from New York.

 In other words, it took a long time to recover from the slump of 1929-1932 because the magnitude of the catastrophe was so great.
-We cannot say simply from the data that the New Deal promoted recovery, but we can say that whatever drag ...
+We cannot say simply from the data that the New Deal promoted recovery, but we can say ...

 For just $19.95 a year, get access to new issues and decades' worth of archives on our site.